rhysd/cargo-husky/README.md

 ## How It Works

+[husky][] utilizes npm's hook scripts, but cargo does not provide such hooks.
-cargo-husky sets Git hook automatically on running tests by [cargo's build script feature][build scripts].
+Instead, cargo-husky sets Git hook automatically on running tests by [cargo's build script feature][build scripts].

 Build scripts are intended to be used for building third-party non-Rust code such as C libraries.
 They are automatically run on compiling crates.